Visiting the Edgar Allan Poe Museum

 The Elizabeth Arnold Poe Memorial Building takes you through Poe’s literary career.
 Poe wrote poems, short stories, satires, and comedies.
 The stairs in the house were taken from Poe’s childhood home on 14th and Tabaco Alley, which has since been demolished.

-The house also takes you through the interesting love life of Edgar Allen Poe.
-Poe married his first cousin Virginia when she was 13 and he was 27.
+The house also takes you through Edgar Allen Poe’s interesting love life.
+Poe married his first cousin Virginia when she was 13, and he was 27.
 Tragically, she passed away from tuberculosis at the age of 24.
 After her death, he pursued his childhood sweetheart Elmira, eventually becoming again engaged to her.
-Sadly though, Poe died days before they were to be married.
+Sadly, though, Poe died days before they were to be married.

 The North Building

 In the North Building, you’ll learn about the feud between Poe and Rufus Griswold.
-It is said that Rufus Griswold wrote a biography about Poe that demonized him.
-Therefore, much of the information we have read about Poe may need incorrect.
+Rufus Griswold is said to have written a biography about Poe that demonized him.
+Therefore, much of the information about Poe may be incorrect.

 You’ll then learn about Edgar Allan Poe’s mysterious death.
-To this day, no one knows what led up to Poe’s condition the night he was taken to the Washington Medical College in Baltimore, Maryland on October 3, 1849.
+No one knows what led up to Poe’s condition the night he was taken to the Washington Medical College in Baltimore, Maryland, on October 3, 1849.
 He would die just 4 days later.
 All of his medical records have been lost.
-There are many theories about his death including: alcoholism, murder, hypoglycemia, brain tumor, syphilis, and rabies.
+There are many theories about his death, including alcoholism, murder, hypoglycemia, brain tumor, syphilis, and rabies.

-The Edgar Allan Poe Museum is quite intriguing because of the interesting life Poe led.
+The Edgar Allan Poe Museum is quite intriguing because of Poe’s interesting life.
 Don’t skip this museum when visiting Richmond, Virginia!
-The museum is small and should only take an hour or so to walk through.
+The museum is small and should only take an hour or so.
 Don’t forget to check out the Poe souvenirs at the front entrance before you leave!